Vince Wolek: Later life and Wanda

 After leaving briefly, Vince returns to Llanview ill and is nursed back to health by sassy tell-it-like-it-is waitress Wanda Webb (Marilyn Chris).
 By the time Joe and Viki reunite in 1973, Vince becomes a police officer for the Llanview Police Department; that year during an investigation with Lt.
 Ed Hall (Al Freeman, Jr.), Vince and sister-in-law Meredith Lord Wolek (Lynn Benesch) are held hostage at Llanfair carriage house for the prized art collection of Victor Lord (Ernest Graves).
 Meredith dies after suffering a concussion while she and Vince attempted an escape.
-Vince soon falls in love Wanda, and the two marry on Valentine's Day 1975.
+Vince soon falls in love with Wanda, and the two marry on Valentine's Day 1975.

-Ponzini soon departs the series.
+Ponzini soon departed the series.
 Actor Jordan Charney assumed the part and character, becoming more of a canvas, supporting role.
 Vince (Ingram) is later poisoned by the adoptive father of Tina Lord, Ted Clayton (Mark Goddard), July 9, 1981.

 Vince (Ponzini) last appears when Viki visits Heaven in April 1987.